G00303381/Linked_Data_Semantic_Web_Project/README.md

 }
 ```
 ##Updating a Record
-By entering the following URLs followed by the listed parameters the database will find the records by their Id and update the records by the specified amount by year.
+By entering the following URLs the API perfromes a **put** request and using the following listed parameters the database will find the records by their Id and update the records by the specified amount by year.
 </br>**_Warning: removing data is permanent_**
 - **(localhost:8080/updateCrime/:id/:year/:amount)**
 - **(localhost:8080/updatePopulation/:id/:year/:amount)**